Calvin Seerveld

-Calvin George Seerveld (born 1930) received a BA from Calvin College in 1952 and an MA in English literature and classics from the University of Michigan in 1953.
+Calvin George Seerveld (August 18, 1930 – August 5, 2025) was an American poet, philosopher and academic.
+He received a BA from Calvin College in 1952 and an MA in English literature and classics from the University of Michigan in 1953.
 He then went on to study under D. H. Th.
 Vollenhoven at the Free University (VU) in Amsterdam, where his doctoral dissertation dealt with Croce's aesthetics.
 It was supervised by Vollenhoven and Carlo Antoni.
 He then taught philosophy and German at Trinity Christian College and went on to teach philosophical aesthetics at the Institute for Christian Studies in Toronto.

-Seerveld has been influential in the reformational movement.
-In fact he was the first to coin the term reformational to describe the philosophical aspects of neo-Calvinism.
-He has taken Herman Dooyeweerd's aesthetic modal aspect and developed Dooyeweerd's ideas.
+Seerveld was influential in the reformational movement.
+He was the first to coin the term reformational to describe the philosophical aspects of neo-Calvinism.
+Seerveld took Herman Dooyeweerd's aesthetic modal aspect and developed Dooyeweerd's ideas.
 His book Rainbows for a Fallen World has influenced many Christian artists.
 In it he argues that "aesthetic obedience is required of everyone by the Lord-artist or not."

+In 1995, a Festschrift was published in his honor with the title Pledges of Jubilee: Essays on the Arts and Culture, in Honor of Calvin G. Seerveld.

+Seerveld died on August 5, 2025, at the age of 94.

 Lambert Zuidervaart identifies four claims that constitute Seerveld's contribution to aesthetics: